The John and Olive Diefenbaker Museum

 John Diefenbaker was Canada’s thirteenth Prime Minister from 1957 to 1963 and was the Prince Albert riding’s Member of Parliament from 1953 to 1979.
 The house is furnished with artefacts from the Diefenbaker’s residence in Ottawa; however there are a few items that were originally located in the Prince Albert house.

-Visitors to this museum during the summer opening season are provided with a guided tour of the house.
-Off-season visits to the museum from September to April require an appointment.
-Please contact the Historical Museum during regular business hours to arrange a tour.
+Hours: During the summer opening season (mid-May to August) this museum is open daily and visitors are provided with a guided tour of the house.
+From September to mid-May (our off-season period), visits to this museum must be arranged.
+Please contact the Historical Museum during regular business hours to set up an appointment for a tour.

 Diefenbaker House Museum